bruce-hill/tomo/docs/nums.md

 **Parameters:**

 - `tag`: An optional tag to describe the NaN.
-Default is an empty string.
+Default is an empty text.

 **Returns:**
 A NaN value.